awwdev/rpg/README.md

 	- array can be copied/moved into other sized arrays with convertible type (may result in loss of data)
 	- array can be used the same way on both stack and heap (managed by an allocator)
 	- due to inheritance (virtuality not used though) you can use the size agnostic base for passing around (no Array<T, SIZE>& but Array<T>&)
-	- objects lives completely on either heap or stack (no jumping around like vector)
+	- whole wrapper and elements live together either on heap or stack
 	- do not confuse it with std::array which calls ctors and has no concept of capacity (and no erase)
 - enums can be passed to the array (no outer cast by the user needed)
 - no exceptions - bound checks can be toggle via macro